prebid/Prebid.js/modules/mwOpenLinkIdSystem.md

 ##$ MediaWallah openLink ID Example Configuration

-When the module is included, it's automatically enabled and saves an id to both cookie and local storage with an expiration time of 1 year.
+When the module is included, it's automatically enabled and saves an id to both cookie with an expiration time of 1 year.

 ### Prebid Params